-Each month the program coordinator will distribute a stipend that is to be used for your meals.
-The stipend for the 2019-2020 academic year has not yet been determined.
-Please check with CGSE before departure for this amount.
+Each month CIEE Beijing will distribute a stipend that is to be used for your meals.
+The stipend for the 2018-2019 academic year has not yet been determined.
+Please check with CIEE Beijing upon arrival or CGSE before departure for this amount.